 Asian and Pacific Islander Survivors

-Because patriarchal community norms and leaders prevent change instead of preventing gender violence; survivors and their children contend with community-generated barriers.
-Community reinforcements that keep gender violence in place utilize victim blaming, silencing, shaming, and rejecting survivors who speak up or seek help.
-Culturally prescribed gender roles can inhibit women’s self-determination.
-Because women do not disclose abuse out of fear of being shamed, batterers in effect enjoy covert (or overt) community support and even immunity from accountability.
-Hence, community organizing requires programs that use a range of approaches to educate families, promote help-seeking, and change norms.
+Because patriarchal community norms and leaders prevent change instead of preventing gender violence, survivors and their children contend with community-generated barriers.
+Community reinforcements that keep gender violence in place utilize victim-blaming, silencing, shaming, and rejecting survivors who speak up or seek help.
+Because the nexus of battered women’s public disclosure and shame is strong, batterers enjoy covert or overt community support and even immunity from accountability.

 Lists 165 agencies in the U.S. that have culturally-specific programs designed for survivors from Asian and Pacific Islander communities.